LispCookbook/cl-cookbook/web.md

 ## See also

 - [Web Apps in Lisp, Know-how](https://web-apps-in-lisp.github.io/)
-- [Feather](https://hg.sr.ht/~wnortje/feather), a template for web
-  application development, shows a functioning Hello World app with an HTML page, a JSON API, a passing test suite, a Postgres DB and DB migrations.
-Uses Qlot, Buildapp, SystemD for deployment.
 - [lisp-web-template-productlist](https://github.com/vindarel/lisp-web-template-productlist),
   a simple project template with Hunchentoot, Easy-Routes, Djula and Bulma CSS.
 - [lisp-web-live-reload-example](https://github.com/vindarel/lisp-web-live-reload-example/) -